Global Exponential Attitude Tracking Controls on SO(3): Attitude Tracking with No Disturbance

-In this section, we consider a case where there is no disturbance, i.e., $\Delta=0$.
-A smooth control system is first developed for almost semi-global exponentially stability, and a hybrid control system with new set of configuration error functions are proposed for global attitude tracking.
+In this section, we assume that there is no disturbance, i.e., $\Delta=0$.
+A smooth control system is first developed for almost semi-global exponentially stability, and a hybrid control system with new set of configuration error functions is proposed for global attitude tracking.